Icosahedron: Other icosahedra

-Rhombic icosahedron
+Other icosahedra, which include convex and non-convex, are the following, alongside their descriptions:

+Jessen's icosahedron sometimes called "Jessen's orthogonal icosahedron": a polyhedron with eight equilateral triangles and twelve isosceles faces icosahedron as its faces.
+Arranged differently, the figure is non-convex and has right dihedral angles.

-The rhombic icosahedron is a zonohedron made up of 20 congruent rhombs.
+Rhombic icosahedron: a zonohedron made up of 20 congruent rhombs.
 It can be derived from the rhombic triacontahedron by removing 10 middle faces.
 Even though all the faces are congruent, the rhombic icosahedron is not face-transitive.

-Pyramid and prism symmetries

-Common icosahedra with pyramid and prism symmetries include: